AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module6/ex4.md

 ---
-title: Module 6, How to create your own email in Adobe Campaign
+title: Module 6 How to create your own email in Adobe Campaign
 description: How to create your own email in Adobe Campaign
 kt: 5342
-audience:
+audience: developer
 doc-type: tutorial
 activity: develop
 ---